ReactiveBayes/RxInfer.jl/docs/src/manuals/sharpbits/rule-not-found.md

 3. The interface through which the message is being computed
 4. The inference method being used (Belief Propagation or Variational Message Passing)

 The last point is particularly important - some message update rules may exist for Variational Message Passing (VMP) but not for Belief Propagation (BP), or vice versa.
-This is because VMP and BP use different mathematical formulations for computing messages.
+This is because BP aims to compute exact posterior distributions through message passing (when possible), while VMP approximates the posterior using the Bethe approximation.
+For a detailed mathematical treatment of these differences, see our [Bethe Free Energy implementation](@ref lib-bethe-free-energy) guide.

 For example, consider this simple model: